-Figure 1 Local government areas involved in the GAP project.
+Figure 1: Local government areas involved in the GAP project.

 GAP identified the need for an upgrade of survey control marks across the four shire council areas.
 While numerous survey control marks existed, a large number of these were classified as not established (i.e. less than horizontal Class C), making them unusable for cadastral surveys.
-In order to address this problem and generate an improved foundation for cadastral connections, a multi-year survey (2008-2011) was designed to observe all existing survey marks in the four shire council areas with RTK GPS technology, aiming to upgrade as many unestablished marks as possible to established marks in SCIMS and thereby supporting upgrades to the digital cadastral database (DCDB), engineering and photogrammetric control.
-The already established marks were to be used to investigate the quality of the survey and the methodology adopted for the cadastral infrastructure upgrade.
+In order to address this problem and generate an improved foundation for cadastral connections, a multi-year survey (2008-2011) was designed to observe all existing survey marks in the four shire council areas with RTK GPS technology, aiming to upgrade as many unestablished marks as possible to established marks in SCIMS and thereby supporting upgrades to the digital cadastral database (DCDB), engineering and photogrammetry control.